Getting Started with Self-Hosted XAI Router

 3080

-). - Account Management Service: Listens on port
+. - Account Management Service: listens on port

 3081

-Step 6: Configure Nginx Reverse Proxy
+Step 6: Configure Nginx as a Reverse Proxy

 6.1 Install Nginx